Hiring Youth in Agriculture

 Minors who are 12 to 15 years of age can work up to eight hours a day and six days a week, but their total working time per week must not exceed 40 hours.
 Working hours must be limited to 5am to 9pm.

 Minors who are 16 to 17 years of age can work up to 10 hours a day and six days a week, but their total working time per week must not exceed 50 hours.
+For mechanical harvest of peas, wheat and hay, this age group can work up to 60 hours per week but must follow all other limitations.
 Working hours must be limited to 5am to 10pm.

 What are the Required Wages?

 Those under 16 years old must be paid at least of 85% of the current minimum wage.
 Those 16 to 17 years of age must be paid at least the current minimum wage.

 There are potentially some great tax advantages for paying your children from your farm.

 - First, children can earn up to a certain threshold per year (2023: $13,850) without having the file taxes.
 If it was their only source of wages, a child could earn this year $13,850 and pay no income tax while the farm would receive a tax deduction for this amount.
 This provides a great opportunity for income tax savings as well as other planning opportunities.

 - Second, children under 18 are exempt from paying Social Security and Medicare tax on their wages if they work on their family farm.
 Children under 21 are exempt from paying Federal unemployment tax on their wages from a family farm.